 In some ways, however, the two worlds aren’t that different at all.
 There’s no inherent logic to tailored clothing.
 The rules for classic men’s dress come out of socially embedded norms, which people once knew intuitively.
 Worsted suits were for the city, tweed sport coats for sport, which is why oxfords look better with the first and derbies with the second.
 Today, those “rules” have been made explicit, but to really understand how to wear a suit-and-tie, you have to develop a sense of when something looks “right.”

 Casualwear doesn’t have the same rules, but it’s governed by the same principles.
 Years ago, my friend David wrote about the irrevocable power of some art dealers to discern “quality from trash, real from fake, inspired from derivative.”
 Such dealers call this The Eye, which is their way of saying how they can tell when something looks “right.”
 As David writes: “attention and exposure to a wide variety of interesting objects is what sharpens The Eye.”
 At the end of the day, whether you’re in jeans or a sport coat, it comes down to developing that sensibility through exposure.
-Knowing the general scope for an aesthetic gives you an idea for where you can start building a wardrobe — and where you can it.
+Knowing the general scope for an aesthetic gives you an idea for where you can start building a wardrobe — and where you can take it.
 By understanding the visual language, you’ll know how to play within a style’s boundaries and how to push its borders, and thus get why some combinations work and others don’t.

 Last week, we covered some of the more basic and popular casualwear styles, including Americana, prep, and workwear.
 Today, we’ll look at more forward facing aesthetics.
 And again, we’ll list some things that may be useful for each niche, as well as links to relevant sites for further exploration.
 Find a style that speaks to you and delve in.